varigence/docs/bimlflex/concepts/load-parameters.md

 ```

 The directives are required for the Extension Point.

 An additional attribute for the target of the Extension Point needs to be specified.

-For a package parameter it is the name of the package it targets.
+For a package parameter, this is the name of the package it targets.

 Once the Package Parameter is defined through the Extension Point it can be reused throughout the Package in either metadata or additional Extension Points as needed.